Charest River

-The Charest River takes its source in Charest Lake, in the sector Montauban-les-Mines, in the extreme East of the municipality of Notre-Dame-de-Montauban, located in the Mekinac Regional County Municipality, in the administrative region of Mauricie in the province of Quebec, Canada.
-In the upper part, Charest River also drains the surrounding lakes: lake of the Mine, lake Perron, lake Perreault and lake End.
+The Charest River originates from Charest Lake in the Montauban-les-Mines area, located in the eastern part of Notre-Dame-de-Montauban, within the Mekinac Regional County Municipality, in the administrative region of Mauricie in the province of Quebec, Canada.
+It flows southward, passing through several regions and receiving water from lakes such as Mine, Perron, Perreault, and End in its upper course.

-Agriculture is the main economic activity in the sector; recreational tourism activities, second; forestry, third.

-The surface of the Charest River (except the rapids zones) is generally frozen from the beginning of December to the end of March, but the safe circulation on the ice is generally made from the end of December to the beginning of March.
+The river serves agricultural and recreational tourism activities predominantly, with forestry also playing a significant role in the local economy.
+During winter, except for rapid zones, the Charest River generally freezes from early December to late March, with safe ice circulation occurring from late December to early March.

 Geography

 The Charest River flows south, crossing the rows St. Paul, St. Achilles and Sainte-Anne, in Saint-Ubalde and gradually goes away from the boundaries of the Lac-aux-Sables.
-In his course, going toward the boundary Saint-Ubalde and Saint-Adelphe, this river gets water from lakes Sainte-Anne and Perch.
-Then the river flows South-East (almost in parallel to the Batiscan River) and through 16 lots in the First Price Row in the Eastern section of Saint-Adelphe, where its course becomes very coil.
+In his course, going toward the boundary Saint-Ubalde and Saint-Adelphe, receiving water from lakes Sainte-Anne and Perch, and then meanders southeastward, nearly parallel to the Batiscan River) and through 16 lots in the First Price Row in the Eastern section of Saint-Adelphe, where its course becomes very coil.

 After descending the moraine more than a kilometer in the northeast row in the municipality of Sainte-Anne-de-la-Pérade, Charest River forks to 90 degrees to the right (southbound) entering Saint-Prosper-de-Champlain, moving towards the village, along the foot of the moraine.
 Then the river forks again 90 degrees to the left and passes through the agricultural zone lowlands of Saint-Prosper-de-Champlain, and goes to flow into the delta of the Sainte-Anne River near "Ile Rivard" (Rivard island), in the municipality of Sainte-Anne-de-la-Pérade.
 In its course of 35 km Charest River drains a lot of farmland and forest areas especially in his journey through the moraine.

 In 1950, a landslide on the banks of the Charest River in Saint-Prosper-de-Champlain left a mark on an area of 300 by 525 m.
 This shift has been diverting the course of the channel in a loop and altered the hydrological dynamics.